Battle of Chochiwon: American counterattack

-As 1st Battalion retreated, Stephens ordered 3rd Battalion to counterattack the North Koreans on the ridge to regain the position.
-The American attack was aggressive and 3rd Battalion was able to regain most of the ground, rescuing 10 Americans captured in the first attack in the process.
-During the attack, the 3rd Battalion uncovered evidence of North Korean war crimes; six men from 1st Battalion's heavy mortar company were discovered executed, with their hands tied behind their backs.
-Several M24 Chaffee light tanks, newly arrived from Pusan, were brought in 3rd Battalion's assault, the first use of U.S. armor in the war.
+As the 1st Battalion retreated, Stephens ordered the 3rd Battalion to counterattack the North Koreans on the ridge to regain the position.
+The American attack was aggressive, and the 3rd Battalion regained most of the ground, rescuing 10 Americans captured in the first attack in the process.
+During the attack, the 3rd Battalion uncovered evidence of North Korean war crimes; six men from the 1st Battalion's heavy mortar company were discovered executed, with their hands tied behind their backs.
+Several M24 Chaffee light tanks, newly arrived from Pusan, were brought in the 3rd Battalion's assault, the first use of U.S. armor in the war.
 The M24s disabled a T-34 while suffering two destroyed throughout the day.
-During this time, the North Korean 4th Division pressed on south, bypassing Chonui to the west.
+During this time, the North Korean 4th Division pressed southward, bypassing Chonui to the west.
 Following it was the North Korean 3rd Infantry Division, one day behind, granting the Americans time to rest and prepare new defenses.
-The 3rd Battalion held the position until just before 2400, when it withdrew to its previous position with most of the equipment that had been lost by 1st Battalion earlier in the day.
+The 3rd Battalion held the position until just before 2400 when it withdrew to its previous position with most of the equipment that had been lost by the 1st Battalion earlier in the day.
 At that position, the men discovered North Korean forces occupying its old foxholes, and K Company engaged in a one-hour firefight to drive them off.
 Meanwhile, 1st Battalion withdrew south to new blocking positions 2 mi outside of Chochiwon.